Table of Contents

 Patients in status epilepticus should also receive a phalography (EEG) study if available at the emergency department.
 This is important because an EEG can identify whether the problem is focal or generalized and can provide valuable information about the prognosis.

 Any patient presenting with status epilepticus should receive early and prompt treatment to halt the status epilepticus.
 When a patient presents to you with seizures at the emergency department, three important points should be emphasized before treating the patient:

 - A patient with an altered mental status or in a coma might have non-convulsive seizures.
 An EEG can confirm this diagnosis.

 - Aggressive control of the seizure is recommended to avoid permanent neurological damage.

-- Identifying the etiology of the seizure is essential for the proper management of the seizures after the patient is discharged from the emergency department.
+- Identifying the etiology of the seizure is essential for proper management after the patient is discharged from the emergency department.

-Any patient presenting with a seizure to the emergency department should receive ABCs care.
-Temperature assessment, and blood glucose levels should be determined in all patients presenting with seizures to the emergency department.
+Any patient presenting with a seizure to the emergency department should receive ABCDE care.
+Temperature assessment and blood glucose levels should be determined in all patients presenting with seizures to the emergency department.
 Intravenous access is recommended for all patients in the emergency department setting.

-If benzodiazepines fail to control the seizures at the emergency setting, phenytoin should be administered.
+If benzodiazepines fail to control the seizures in the emergency setting, phenytoin should be administered.
 Patients who do not respond to benzodiazepines and phenytoin are diagnosed with refractory status epilepticus.

 Patients diagnosed with refractory status epilepticus should receive barbiturates or Propofol.
-The aim is to limit the duration of the seizure below 5 minutes if possible, and below 20 minutes in all patients.
-Phenobarbital is a reasonable option in patients with refractory status epilepticus.
+The aim is to limit the duration of the seizure below five minutes if possible and below 20 minutes in all patients.
+Phenobarbital is a reasonable option for patients with refractory status epilepticus.